-Your health care provider has told you that you have pleurisy.
-Pleurisy is inflammation or swelling of the pleura.
-The pleura are two layers of thin, smooth tissue that surround the lungs and line the chest.
+You have pain in your chest.
+Your healthcare provider has told you that you have pleurisy, or pleuritis.
+Pleurisy is swelling (inflammation) of the pleura.
+The pleura are two layers of thin smooth tissue that surround the lungs and line the chest.

 What are the symptoms of pleurisy?

 Pleurisy usually causes sharp chest pain.
-It's usually worse when you take a deep breath, cough, or sneeze.
+It is usually worse when you take a deep breath, cough, or sneeze.

-Pulmonary embolism or a blood clot in the lung
+A blood clot in the lung (pulmonary embolism)

-Pericarditis or inflammation of the covering of the heart
+Inflammation of the covering of the heart (pericarditis)

 How is pleurisy diagnosed?

-Your health care provider examines you and asks you about your symptoms and medical history.
+Your healthcare provider examines you and asks you about your symptoms and health history.
 He or she will first check you for the serious causes of chest pain.
-Tests may include:
+You may have:

 How is pleurisy treated?

-Treatment depends on the underlying cause.
+Treatment depends on what is causing the pleurisy.
 Serious conditions are treated in the hospital.
-Medications to decrease inflammation and pain are prescribed for many people.
+You may need medicines to decrease the inflammation and pain.